KianGentry/EYN-DOS/README.md

 "help" = Prints all commands available in EYN-DOS.

 "listdir" = Lists all sub-directories.
+(Unavailable)

 "dir" = Lists all files in the current working directory (Including total size).